Elyons1313/Context-dependent-directionality-in-a-headwater-stream-salamander/README.md

 2025_Capture_History.csv - earlier version of the dataset, not used in this paper

-Abundance_JS_Bear.R - The code for the Open Population Jolly Seber Model used in the analyses _Excluding_Telemetry - same model, but for paradise brook _Zigzag.R - same model, but for Zigzag Brook
+R_Mark_Abundance.R - Code to recreate the abundance analyses.
+The default is for Paradise Brook, but changing the stream name on the filter (Line 15) to either "Bear" or "Zigzag" will produce the other estimates

 HBFish_Data_Combined.csv - the data for all the brook trout captured from 2022-2025.